flutter/website/src/cookbook/navigation/set-up-universal-links.md

 ## 1. Customize a Flutter application

-First, write a flutter application that can handle an incoming URL.
-Start by creating a new application with flutter create.
+1. Write a Flutter app that can handle an incoming URL.
+   To create a new application, type `flutter create <app-name>`.

 ```shell
 $ flutter create universallinks